rmooreID/Home-Assistant-Appliance-Monitor/README.md

 > ## [Home Assistant](https://www.home-assistant.io/)
 > Open source home automation that puts local control and privacy first.

-There are other ways (IFTTT, Slack, Twitter) to get alerts from a sensor to your phone but that's a topic for another guide.
+There are other ways (IFTTT, Slack, Twitter) to get alerts from a sensor to your phone but these are a great topic for [another guide](https://github.com/Shmoopty/rpi-appliance-monitor).

 ## Disclaimer
 This guide assumes that the reader has intermediate knowledge and experience with electronics prototyping, soldering, scripting, and debugging.